Frequently Asked Questions

 branch point example

 Manual reconstructions have been tested to see if these points affect scoring.
 Specifically, a correctly re-aligned reconstruction was compared to the original file included in one of the data sets.
 None of the non-terminating nodes were missed (see next FAQ for further observations on terminating nodes).
 We have therefore left the reconstructions as they were originally traced.
-While it is improbable that some algorithms would be scored incorrectly, judges will take a closer look at potential false negatives in this data set for contestant scores that are borderline for qualification to the DIADEM Challenge Final Round.

 Q. In the manual reconstructions provided for the Olfactory Projection training data set, some of the termination points appear to vary in terms of distance from the underlying labeled structures.
 Will this affect the scoring?